jyoo980/haskell-fp/README.md

 ## Type Signatures

 1. <strong>Currying:</strong> Haskell requires that the type signatures for multi-parameter functions are curried.
-What this basically means in simple terms is that a partial application is iterated until the multi-paramter function effectively becomes a single paramter function.
+What this basically means in simple terms is that a partial application is applied until the multi-parameter function effectively becomes a single parameter function.
 An example is below:

 ```Haskell
     addToAll [] n = 0
     addToAll (x:xs) n = (x + n) : addToAll xs n
 ```
-The type signature for `addToAll` would be `addToAll :: [Int] -> Int -> [Int]`, equivalent to stating: first plug in the value for `[Int]`, then plug in what you want to add to each `[Int]`, then produce a new list, `[Int]`
+The type signature for `addToAll` would be `addToAll :: [Int] -> Int -> [Int]`, equivalent to stating: first plug in the value for `[Int]`, then plug in what you want to add to each: `[Int]`, then produce the new list: `[Int]`

 ## Lists
 Lists in Haskell appear like so: `[1, 2, 3]`.
 This is exactly like `(cons 1 (cons 2 (cons 3 empty)))` or `(list 1 2 3)` in LISP and LISP-like languages.
 Below is some useful syntax: